mccright/rand-notes/Add-Color-to-Batch-or-Shell-Script.md

-# Using Color In Batch/CMD files
+# Using Color In Batch/CMD/Bash Scripts

 I still use batch/cmd/bash scripts to help myself and others speed up repetitive tasks on Windows or Linux endpoints.
 Yes, I understand that PowerShell, Python, and more exist, but I can code up many simple tasks with a batch/bash files much faster than with other languages.
 If there is an important driver for one of those more powerfull languages, I use them, but economy drives to batch/bash for a range of repetitive activities.
 Sometimes it is important to signal the user/operator about a notable event or condition and using color on the console/shell can help.
 That is the rationale for this note.